James-HoneyBadger/dreamberd-interpreter/README-RUST.md

-# DreamBerd Interpreter (Rust Edition)
+# Gulf of Mexico Interpreter (Rust Edition)

-This is a **Rust implementation** of the interpreter for the perfect programming language, DreamBerd.
+This is a **Rust implementation** of the interpreter for the perfect programming language, GulfOfMexico.

 > **Note:** This is a complete rewrite of the original Python interpreter in Rust, focusing on performance, type safety, and modern systems programming practices.